Octavius-Dante/Tetra-Proxima/CAPM-DAY-12/Readme.md

 </br>
 </br>

-Change the Github repository visibility to PUBLIC so the credentials is not required
+Change the GitHub repository visibility to PUBLIC so the credentials is not required
-</br> now the github repository is private in my case so i mantianed a credential for (github account and password)
+</br> now the GitHub repository is private in my case so i maintained a credential for (GitHub account and password)
 </br>
 </br>
 <img src="./files/capmd12-35.png" >
 </br>
 </br>

-We need to add webhook to github account so creating webhook first
+We need to add webhook to GitHub account so creating webhook first
 </br>
 </br>
 <img src="./files/capmd12-36.png" >